 No payment = no password = no data.

 Backing up your data is key to not only defending these types of attacks, but also in ensuring that none of your data is harmed or inaccessible.
 All of the target businesses should have backups.
 They then could simply revert to these without paying any money.
 The FBI reports more than $209 million was sent to hackers in the first quarter of this year alone.
 Keep in mind, this was just payments within the US, and only counts those who came forward.

 Backing up data isn’t a one and done situation.
 Sometimes the backup solution fails and the data can’t be retrieved.
 This is particularly true in cases where the solution has been in use for years and something failed along the way.

-In other instances, the target business has a backup that can be restored, but it doesn’t include everything they need for full recovery.
-This is one of the reasons why it is essential to back up your data frequently to ensure that all data is able to be restored.
+In other instances, the target business has a backup that can be restored, but it doesn’t include everything needed for full recovery.
+This is one of the reasons why it is essential to back up your data frequently.
+Being able to restore all data imperative to a recovery.

-Finally, and the most common reason so many businesses are forced to pay the ransom: the ransomware attack affects the entire system – including attached and synchronized backups.
-If the backup is also caught in the ransomware encryption, it becomes useless as a recovery method and the only options are to pay or lose the data forever.
+Ransomware attacks affect the entire system – including attached and synchronized backups.
+If the backup is also caught in the ransomware encryption, it becomes useless.
+This leaves the company with the only option toto pay or lose the data forever.

 Each day spent trying to recover the data is a drain on valuable business resources and in many cases, results in massive revenue loss.

-The only defense is to block the malware before it can infect the first workstation, and then continue the protection with a comprehensive backup strategy for all workstations and servers.
+The only defense is to block the malware before it can infect the first workstation.
+You then can continue the protection with a comprehensive backup strategy for all workstations and servers.